gappeah/ASCL1-Neurogenesis-GABA-Neurons/README.md

 ## Results and Discussions
 1. GAD2 and CALB1/2 are associated with synaptic communication.
 2. GATA2 is associated with GABAergic differentiation, NOTCH2 inhibition promotes neural genes related to neurogenesis and PITX2's role appears to be confined in neurogenesis in the midbrain.
-3. Slit2 and its role remains unclear in the process of neurogenesis and may play a minimal role in neural differentiation and maintaining axonal morphology.
+3. Slit2 and its role remain unclear in the process of neurogenesis and may play a minimal role in neural differentiation and maintaining axonal morphology.

 ## Authors